Country Truss Office - 2021

 Never repair a truss until you have an engineer stamped repair in hand.
 Truss repairs are costly and time consuming; jumping the gun can add to the problem.
 If the truss is installed before the damage is noted, you must be aware that a damaged truss cannot be relied upon to support a roof or anything on it, especially including people!
 Take no chances of injury.
 Damaged trusses should be stabilized and repaired as soon as possible.

-Lateral bracing on a truss web is noted on the sealed drawings as shown above.
-This symbol indicates that the web on that particular truss needs a brace.
+Lateral bracing on a truss web is noted on the sealed drawings, and marked on the truss web itself.

-You may wonder why the web needs a brace.
+Why does the web needs a brace?
 To understand that, we need to understand the two opposite forces that act on the webs in our trusses: Compression, and Tension.

 Our engineering software calculates all the forces in each truss member.
 When compression forces on a web are too great, it could bow out and potentially break under full load.
 In that case, the software notes that a brace is required.
 Sometimes we can up the grade on the web material to avoid our customers having to add lateral braces in the field, but we can’t avoid all lateral braces.

-First off, you need to know a little bit about lumber grades.
+First off, let's think a little bit about lumber grades.
 Not every 2X4 is created equal.
 We stock a minimum of three grades of 2X4.
 For example, #2, MSR1650, and MSR2100. “#2” is a visual grade, while MSR stands for “Machine Strength Rated”.
 When we design trusses, our software chooses from our available lumber grades to use the most cost effective lumber that will still meet the strength requirement for each truss component.

 When we cut out a job, we batch the pieces for the entire job into one large cut list.
-When it is time to cut bottom chords, for example, the sawyer might have fifty boards that are identical, except for grade.
-So he cuts fifty boards from a variety of different grades.
+Let's say there are 50 boards that are identical, except for grade.
+The sawyer cuts 50 boards from a variety of different grades.
 When he’s done, they look exactly the same on the lumber cart, except for the tiny grade stamp that may or may not show because it is only on one side of the board.
 This is dangerous, because it makes it too easy for the guys on the assembly line to throw in the wrong grade board on a truss.
 That’s why we devised our color coding system.